Sputkin/Tp-link-W8960NV5-firmware-source-code-/README.md

 ### NOTE

-The image produced is fully functional ( including the ADSL(+) part ) , some nodes have been modified for the correct startup and the interface of the     uhttpd webserver has been modified.
-You can add new binary and more .To restore the original image , download the right firmware version and then do
+The image produced is fully functional ( including the ADSL(+) part ), some nodes have been modified for the correct startup and the interface of the uhttpd webserver has been modified.
+You can add new binary and more.
+To restore the original image, download the right firmware version and then do

 ## dd if=original_firmware.bin bs=1 of=stripped_firmware.bin skip=512